Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Appendix

 \subsection{Self-supervised Training Details}

 The event-wise nature of the event2vec representation lends itself well to self-supervised pre-training, which can significantly enhance model performance.
 Specifically, we adopt a masked modeling approach, akin to that used in BERT.
-The training objective is to mask the spatial coordinates $(x, y, p)$ of a subset of these events and train the model to predict the masked coordinates based on the context provided by the surrounding events and their associated temporal information.
-This task compels the model to learn a meaningful understanding of spatio-temporal event patterns.
+The training objective is to mask the spatial coordinates and polarity $(x, y, p)$ of a subset of these events and train the model to predict the masked values based on the context provided by the surrounding events and their associated temporal information.
+This task compels the model to learn a meaningful understanding of spatiotemporal event patterns.

 The self-supervised training framework is analogous to the Masked Language Model (MLM) objective in BERT \citep{devlin-etal-2019-bert}.
-Given a batch of embedding tensors $\textbf{v}$ of shape $(B, L, D)$, where $B$ is the batch size, $L$ is the sequence length, and $D$ is the embedding dimension, the process begins by randomly masking a portion of the input tokens.
+Given a batch of spatial embedding tensors $\textbf{v}_{s}$ of shape $(B, L, D)$, where $B$ is the batch size, $L$ is the sequence length, and $D$ is the embedding dimension, the process begins by randomly masking a portion of the input tokens.

-A binary mask $\textbf{m}$ of shape $(B, L)$ is generated from a Bernoulli distribution.
-The probability of masking any given token is set to $30\%$, which defines the mask ratio.
-To prevent the model from making predictions via simple interpolation, we mask out $l_{mask}$ consecutive tokens in sequence.
-The length of each masked span $l_{mask}$ is sampled from a geometric distribution $l_{mask} \sim \text{Geometric}(p)$ with $p=0.1$, resulting in an average length of $10$.
-Each token $\textbf{v}[i][j]$ corresponding to a mask entry $\textbf{m}[i][j]=1$ is replaced by a single, learnable, $D$-dimensional mask token $\textbf{v}_{m}$.
-This operation results in a corrupted embedding tensor, denoted as $\hat{\textbf{v}}$.
-Concurrently, the original coordinates $(\textbf{x}_{m}, \textbf{y}_{m}, \textbf{p}_{m})$ of the masked tokens are preserved to serve as the ground truth for the reconstruction loss.
+A binary mask $\textbf{m}$ of shape $(B, L)$ is generated by first sampling the starting positions of masked spans.
+For the DVS-Lip self-supervised configuration, the target mask ratio is $30\%$ and the span-length parameter is $l_{mask}=10$; therefore, each token is selected as a span start with probability $0.3/10$.
+To prevent the model from making predictions via simple interpolation, each selected start position masks out a consecutive span of tokens.
+The length of each masked span is sampled as $\text{Geometric}(p)+1$ with $p=0.1$ and then truncated to a maximum length of $20$.
+Each spatial token $\textbf{v}_{s}[i][j]$ corresponding to a mask entry $\textbf{m}[i][j]=1$ is replaced by a single, learnable, $D$-dimensional mask token $\textbf{v}_{m}$.
+This operation results in a corrupted spatial embedding tensor, which is then fused with the temporal embedding and intensity factor to form the corrupted event2vec tensor $\hat{\textbf{v}}$.
+Concurrently, the original spatial coordinates and polarity $(\textbf{x}_{m}, \textbf{y}_{m}, \textbf{p}_{m})$ of the masked tokens are preserved to serve as the ground truth for the reconstruction loss.

-The corrupted tensor $\hat{\textbf{v}}$ is then processed by the model's linear attention layers.
-Following this, the output embeddings that correspond to the initially masked positions, denoted as $\hat{\textbf{v}}_{m}$ are extracted from the final output tensor using the mask $\textbf{m}$.
+The corrupted tensor $\hat{\textbf{v}}$ is then processed by the model's FoX backbone.
+Following this, the output embeddings that correspond to the initially masked positions, denoted as $\hat{\textbf{v}}_{m}$, are extracted from the final output tensor using the mask $\textbf{m}$.